Redland Middle School's "Redland Respect Expectations"

 How is Redland Respect Implemented at Redland Middle School

-Redland's process is built around our Circle of Respect, which you can see in the top left corner of this website.
-We stress Respecting Self, Respecting Others, and Respecting School at Redland.
+Redland's process is built around our Circle of Respect.
+We stress Respecting Self, Respecting Others, and Respecting School at Redland Middle School.

 • Students are recognized for demonstrating respect at Redland through our BULLDOG BUCKS program.

 • Bulldog Bucks are tickets students will receive from staff members for demonstrating Respect.
-(They get Bulldog Buckworth 1 dollar from staff, 2 dollars from bus drivers, and 3 dollars from substitutes)
+(They get Bulldog Bucks worth 1 dollar from staff, 2 dollars from substitutes, and 3 dollars from bus drivers)

-• Students can redeem their Bulldog Bucks at the PBIS School Store.
+• Students can redeem their Bulldog Bucks in the classroom, at the Dog Pound, or at the Eighth Grade Cafe.
 (More information will follow regarding what rewards can be earned)

 How Can Parents Support Our Redland Respect Expectations